 Two months before this letter was written, Shijo Kingo faced the grave crisis of having his estate confiscated by his lord Ema.
 Shijo Kingo chose the course of upholding his faith in the Lotus Sutra, even if it meant losing his estate.
 The Daishonin praised him for this stance, and offered this caution, 'However wretched a beggar you might become, never disgrace the Lotus Sutra.'
 (WND-1, p.
 824)34

 In fact, these words teach Shijo Kingo the essential criteria he should follow as a practitioner - namely, that faith (a treasure of the heart) is far more important than his estate (a treasure of the storehouse) or his position as a samurai (a treasure of the body).
 And, indeed, when Shijo Kingo practised in accord with this guidance - putting faith first - his adverse situation began to brighten.
 Being called on to treat his lord's illness, he was able to regain the latter's favour.
-At the same time, those who had harassed and attacked Shijo Kingo began to experience negative consequences in accord with the strict law of cause and effect.

-In 'The Three Kinds of Treasure', the Daishonin praises his disciple's faith, explaining that Shijo Kingo was able to take the first step towards victory based on the principle of 'manifesting the Buddha nature from within and bringing forth protection from without'. (cf. WND-1, p.
-848) The moment Shijo Kingo stood up with unwavering faith, his inner Buddha nature manifested; this activated the heavenly deities - the benevolent functions of the universe - and resulted in external protection in the form of Lord Ema's renewed reliance on Shijo Kingo.
+At the same time, those who had harassed and attacked Shijo Kingo began to experience negative consequences in accord with the three of the same time, those who had harassed and attacked Shijo Kingo began to experience negative consequences in accord with the three of the same time, those who had harassed and attacked Shijo Kingo began to experience negative consequences in accord with the three of the same time, those who had harassed and attacked Shijo Kingo began to experience negative consequences in accord with the three of the same time, those who had harassed and attacked Shijo Kingo began to experience negative consequences in accord with the three on the tree of the same time, those who had harassed and attacked Shijo Kingo began to experience negative consequences in accord with the same time, those who had harassed and attacked Shijo Kingo began to experience negative consequences in accord with the same time, those who had harassed and attacked Shijo Kingo began to experience negative consequences in accord with the same time, those who had harassed and attacked Shijo Kingo stood up with unwavering faith, explaining that Shijo Kingo was able to take the first step towards victory based on the principle of 'manifesting the Buddha nature from within and bringing forth protection from without'. (cf. WND-1, p.
+848) The moment Shijo Kingo stood up with unwavering faith, his inner Buddha nature manifested; this activated the heavenly deities - the benevolent functions of the universe - and resulted in external protection in